ankane/distribute_reads/README.md

 DistributeReads.default_to_primary = false
 ```

-In this mode, you can force primary with:
+In this mode, you can force primary with: [master]

 ```ruby
 distribute_reads(:never) { ... }